xiezy964/tes-phy-guide/README.md

 tesseract build components/tesseracts/tes3_mesher
 tesseract build components/tesseracts/tes4_fem
 ```

-`build_all.sh` is only a convenience wrapper that executes the same four commands in the same order.

 The mesher image installs native Linux `gmsh`; users do not need Gmsh on the host.